humshula/meal-app/readme.md

-# Meal Finder App
+# Meal  App

-Welcome to the Meal Finder App, a simple web application that helps you search for meals using a third-party API.
+Welcome to the Meal  App, a simple web application that helps you search for meals using a third-party API.
 You can view search results, add meals to your favorites, and view detailed information about each meal.

 ## Table of Contents